JeffM-Code/PortfolioWork/ML/WindTurbinePower/README.md

 Which captures complex patterns in the data more effectively, resulting in higher accuracy and efficiency.<br><br>

 ### Performance
-Generally, the lower RMSE value, the better the model performance.<br><br>
+Generally, the lower the RMSE value, the better the model performance.<br><br>

 * RMSE on Location 3 test data (0.226) means that, on average, the model's predictions for Location 3 deviate from the actual power values by approximately 0.226 units, so the model might be capturing most of the patterns in the data but may be missing some finer details or variability specific to Location 3.<br><br>